 - What am I missing?!
 Leave me a comment, and I’ll add it to this list!

 It’s hard for me to believe I wrote my SAP ebook three years ago.
-Over the years many have asked why I wrote this as an ebook and not as a paperback.
-The truth is that my concept was rejected by publisher after publisher – no one thought my idea would “sell well” (in fact, they told me Indian food books, in general, did not sell well, which is untrue).
-I knew they were wrong because so many of you had asked for this type of book so I decided to self publish.
-I spent countless hours working away to create the perfect paleo Indian ebook with recipes for things I wasn’t even initially sure I could paleo-fy: naan, roti, gulab jamun, jalebi, ras malai, pakoras, chaat, samosas, etc. Name a popular Indian recipe and chances are, it’s in my ebook.
+Many have asked why I wrote this as an ebook and not as a paperback.
+The truth is that publishers initially rejected my concept – no one thought a paleo Indian book would “sell well” (in fact, they told me Indian food books, in general, did not sell well, which is untrue).
+I knew they were wrong because so many of you asked for this type of book, so I decided to self-publish.
+I spent countless hours working away to create the perfect paleo Indian ebook with recipes for things I wasn’t even initially sure I could paleoify: naan, roti, gulab jamun, jalebi, ras malai, pakoras, chaat, samosas, etc. Name a popular Indian recipe, and chances are, it’s in my ebook.
 You helped make my eBook a success and made my time worth it.
 I really can’t thank you enough.